 readFile "in.txt" >>= print

 `readFile` reads the contents of a file and returns it as a string.
 However, since IO operations sometimes fail, it instead returns a string wrapped in an IO monadic context.
-The bind operator will run print with the output of the `readFile` call if it succeeds.
-If it does not, then it throws an error.
+With the bind operator, if `readFile` succeeds, the output would be printed.
+If it does not, then an error would be thrown.
 This pipeline design pattern makes it easier to deal with real-world data systems where operations may fail.

 Monads provide the abstraction for Haskell to provide syntactic sugar for imperative behavior via `do` statements.